-Democratic Donor Ed Buck Accused Of Running A Drug Den After 3rd Man ODs
+Democratic Donor Ed Buck Accused Of Running A Drug Den After A 3rd Man ODs

-Los Angeles prosecutors have charged Democratic fundraiser and LGBTQ activist Ed Buck with running a drug house and other crimes, after a man overdosed on methamphetamine at Buck's apartment last week.
+Los Angeles County prosecutors say they have charged Democratic fundraiser and LGBTQ activist Ed Buck with running a drug house and other crimes after a man overdosed on methamphetamine at Buck's apartment last week.
 The man survived, but two other men have died from overdoses at Buck's apartment in the past two years.

-Buck was arrested Tuesday night — after months in which activists and relatives of the men who died have called for criminal charges related to the suspicious circumstances around the deaths of Gemmel Moore in 2017 and Timothy Michael Dean in January.
+Buck was arrested Tuesday night — after months in which activists and relatives of the men who died have called for criminal charges related to the suspicious circumstances around the deaths of 26-year-old Gemmel Moore in 2017 and 55-year-old Timothy Michael Dean in January.

-Buck is now facing felony counts of battery causing serious injury, administering methamphetamine and maintaining a drug house.
+Buck, who is 65, is now facing felony counts of battery causing serious injury, administering methamphetamine and maintaining a drug house.

-If convicted, Buck, 65, could face a maximum sentence of five years and eight months in state prison, said Greg Risling, the assistant chief of media relations for the Los Angeles County District Attorney's Office.
+If convicted, he could face a maximum sentence of five years and eight months in state prison, said Greg Risling, the assistant chief of media relations for the Los Angeles County District Attorney's Office.

 The most recent overdose took place on Sept.
-11. Prosecutors say Buck injected the victim with methamphetamine at his apartment on Laurel Avenue in West Hollywood.
+11. Prosecutors say Buck injected a 37-year-old man with methamphetamine at Buck's apartment on Laurel Avenue in West Hollywood.
 The man suffered an overdose but survived.

 Advocates for Moore and Dean have long accused Buck of being a sexual predator who lured gay, at-risk black men to his home in West Hollywood.
 As member station KCRW reported this summer, Buck is alleged to have pressured men to do drugs, particularly crystal meth.

-When Moore died at age 26, police found drug paraphernalia littered around the scene in Buck's home, including syringes, pipes and plastic bags.
-The coroner blamed his death on an accidental overdose — but a homicide inquiry was launched after Moore's journal was published weeks later.
+When Moore died, police say they found drug paraphernalia littered around the scene in Buck's home, including syringes, pipes and plastic bags.
+The coroner blamed the death on an accidental overdose, but a homicide inquiry was launched after Moore's journal was published weeks later.
 In it, Moore blamed Buck for introducing him to methamphetamine.

 "I honestly don't know what to do.
 I've become addicted to drugs and the worst one at that," Moore wrote, according to his family's website.
 He added, "Ed Buck is the one to thank."